 The winnowing and separating had to come.
 Those of the Heavenly City can reach in love to those of Babylon, but they will never find an extended hand to grip.
 Their purposes, means, and destiny are too different, and each has a sense of the reality that neither can affect the final change in the other.

 I know who I am in Christ and in relation to His people, the family of God.
 Likewise, I can reach in faith to a brother who I wish to hold near and embrace in the household of God, and yet, he has a deep inward sense of the chasm that lies between us, and to leave his position and place in the city in which he has invested all that he is, would mean a death too great.
 And so, the separation is inevitable.
 The separation was always inevitable.
 The revival couldn’t continue, and God knew it wouldn’t, but he had to come to the organized church first.
 However, their is a bright future, to which we all look in FAITH!

 Dr. Brown, the leader “can fire you from being president, but he cannot fire you from being a father.”
-If all of you who were a part of BRSM, and of the Brownsville Revival, jealously guarded the pastor’s reputation, and covered his sins, evading Saul’s spears, then you passed the test and qualified yourselves for what God is going to do.
+If all of you who were a part of BRSM, and of the Brownsville Revival, jealously guarded the reputations of those in leadership, evading Saul’s spears, then you passed the test and qualified yourselves for what God is going to do.
 Don’t perpetuate the wretched cycle by becoming a Saul yourself, ruling over and contending for your little kingdoms (churches, ministries, etc.).
 Allow the Lord to strip you of all of that, so that you might be a part of David’s Reign, as Christ takes His rightful place as Head of His body, the Church.